kmccalltech/Group-Policy/README.md

     </td>
   </tr>
 </table>
-<p>Log into client-1 as ken_admin and employ the Group Policy Object (GPO) enter gpupdate /force into PowerShell.
-Make sure to open PowerShell as administrator.
+<p>Log into client-1 as ken_admin and employ the Group Policy Object (GPO), enter gpupdate /force into PowerShell.
+Make sure to open PowerShell as an administrator.
 Then log out.</p>
 <p>Once updated, try logging into client-1 as any one of the users within the domain but put in the wrong password 6 times.
 A lockout message should appear.</p>
 <br>

 <p><img width="756" alt="Screenshot" src="https://i.imgur.com/81sv2dd.png" /></p>
-<p>Back in dc-1, oepn Active Directory Users & Computers, in _EMPLOYEES find the user that we locked out (bufu.tec) in this case and unlock their account.</p>
+<p>Back in dc-1, open Active Directory Users & Computers, in _EMPLOYEES, find the user that we locked out (bufu.tec) in this case and unlock their account.</p>

 <br>

 <p><img width="753" alt="Screenshot" src="https://i.imgur.com/nDzNP4M.png" />
 </p>
 <p>After the account is unlocked, try logging into client-1 as that user. </p>
-<p>We can also easily reset a users password here by right clicking their name.</p>
+<p>We can also easily reset a user's password here by right-clicking their name.</p>
 <br>

 <h3>BONUS</h3>

 <img width="454" alt="Screenshot" src="https://i.imgur.com/PYfJ1nb.png" />

-<p>Back in client-1 as any user, go to Start and search for Event Viewer but open it as an administrator.
+<p>Back in client-1 as any user, go to Start and search for Event Viewer, but open it as an administrator.
 We can use ken_admin here.</p>
 <br>
 <p><img width="1330" alt="Screenshot" src="https://i.imgur.com/B8MRgly.png" /></p>

 <p>Event Viewer allows us to view security logs.
-On the left hand side go to Windows Logs -> Security</p>
+On the left-hand side, go to Windows Logs -> Security</p>
-<p>Right click on Security and click Find.
+<p> Right-click on Security and click Find.
 Enter in the user name we were trying to log in as with the wrong password earlier.
-We can view the failed log in attempts we made.
+We can view the failed login attempts we made.
 </p>